herb waffles

 Notes

-• Cool First: Allow the waffles to cool completely to room temperature before storing them.
+Storage: Allow waffles to cool completely before storing.

 Refrigeration:

-• Place the cooled waffles in an airtight container or zip-top bag.
-Store in the refrigerator for up to 2-3 days.
+• Store in an airtight container or zip-top bag for 2–3 days.

-• To reheat, warm them in a toaster, toaster oven, or oven until heated through.
+• Reheating: Warm in a toaster, toaster oven, or oven until heated through.

 Freezing:

-• Once frozen, transfer them to a freezer-safe bag or container, removing as much air as possible.
+• Freeze in a single layer on a baking sheet until solid, then transfer to a freezer-safe bag or container, removing as much air as possible.

-• Frozen waffles can last for 1-2 months.
-To reheat, toast directly from the freezer or thaw in the refrigerator overnight before reheating.
+• Reheating from frozen: Toast directly from the freezer or thaw in the refrigerator overnight before reheating.

 Tried this recipe?